 Hamilton Reserve Bank offers the highest level of security and privacy regarding the collection of customer information.
 This policy summarizes our principles and procedures regarding the privacy and security of customer financial and private information.

-Hamilton Reserve Bank collects personal information directly from you, our customer.
-When you provide us information to open your account and complete an application form (both hard and soft copy).
-We will collect and use only that information that is necessary for the purposes of providing financial services, managing and developing financial products, services, and best practices to meet the customer’s needs, and verifying a customer’s identity.
+Hamilton Reserve Bank collects personal information directly from our customers when you provide information to open your account and complete an application form (both hard and soft copy).
+We will collect and use only the information that is necessary for the purposes of providing financial services, managing and developing financial products, services, and best practices to meet the customer’s needs, and verifying a customer’s identity.
 We may also use the collected information for contacting our customers directly to introduce products and services that may be of interest.

-We will only retain your personal information only as long as necessary for the identified purposes above, or as required by the laws of the nation of Nevis.
+We will only retain your personal information only as long as necessary for the identified purposes above, or as required by the applicable laws.